GamesCreed

 Frank and Drake, Nintendo Switch, Screenshot, GamesCreed

-As the game encourages replayability via several different endings and branching paths, it should be possible to add a sort of New Game Plus mode to pick up where one of the branching paths left off not to have to repeat some of the threaded paths in previous runs.
-Even so, as each playthrough and day is relatively short, this does not become much of an issue but an observation.
+As the game encourages replayability via several different endings and branching paths, it should be possible to add a sort of New Game Plus mode to pick up where one of the branching paths left off not without having to repeat some of the threaded paths in previous runs.
+Even so, as each playthrough and day is relatively short, this does not become much of an issue, but an observation.

 For those who know where to look, plenty of pop culture and obscure references reward your curiosity and knowledge, with Pink Floyd, Nosferatu, and Alice in Wonderland among them.
 It is clear to see Frank and Drake pulled from many real-world, groundbreaking works of art of their time to merge them into this enigmatic narrative successfully.